monis256/ottawa-recreation-reservation/README.md

 NAME="John Doe"
 ```

-In case you want to get a message in Telegram, set the Telegram token and chat ID:
+In case you want to receive a message in Telegram, set the Telegram token and chat ID:

 ```ini
 TELEGRAM_BOT_TOKEN=12345:AABBCCDDEEFFGG